Eligibility and Requirements

 All individuals admitted to the program will be asked to verify that they can meet the technical standards with or without accommodation(s).
 Applicants who disclose a disability are considered for admission if otherwise qualified.

-An applicant is considered an international student if they require a visa, currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. as a permanent resident.
+An applicant is considered an international student if they require a visa, currently reside in the U.S. with non-immigrant status, or currently reside in the U.S. as a permanent resident.
 Additional requirements and documentation are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

 English Language Proficiency: all students in respiratory care are required to have strong command of the English language to ensure a successful experience in the program, to be properly prepared for employment after graduation, and also to ensure patient safety.
 Students must meet the communication component of the technical standards in order to effectively communicate critical information to other health professionals and to the patient.